factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/HitchhikersGuide/testing.md

 ### A Customer Repository

 The integration test above aimed to show you the minimal required setup.
-However, in real live you would probably introduce a dedicated *Repository* to deal with all the details of the FactCast communication:
+However, in real life you would probably introduce a dedicated *Repository* to deal with all the details of the FactCast communication:

 ```mermaid